 1. Deterministic Finite Automation:

-Deterministic finite automaton is defined as an abstract mathematical concept but is use cases are often seen in hardware and software for solving various specific problems.
-For example, a Deterministic finite model can model software that decides whether or not an online user inputs such as email addresses are valid.
+A Deterministic Finite Automaton is defined as an abstract mathematical concept but is use cases are often seen in hardware and software for solving various specific problems.
+For example, a Deterministic finite model can model software that decides whether or not online user inputs such as email addresses are valid.

 2. Non-deterministic Finite Automaton:

 In Non-deterministic Finite Automation, for a particular input symbol, the machine can move to any combination of the states in the machine.
 In other words, the exact state to which the machine moves cannot be determined.
 Hence, it is called Automaton.
 As it has of states, the machine is called Non-deterministic Finite Machine or Non-deterministic Finite Automaton.

 A Non-Deterministic Finite Automaton (NFA), or Non-Deterministic Finite State Machine, does not need to obey these restrictions.
 In particular, every DFA is also an NFA.
 Sometimes the term NFA is used in a narrower sense, referring to an NFA that is not a deterministic Finite Automaton.